cidertool/cider/README.md

 # applereleaser

 A tool for managing the entire release process of an iOS, macOS or tvOS application, supported by official Apple APIs.
+Unlike altool or Xcode, applereleaser is designed to be useful on Linux and Windows, as well as macOS.

 ## License